mastoj/ElasticsearchWorkshop/README.md

 ## 8. Adding document to the index
 Update the products controller to accept a post to the endpoint with a product that adds the products to the index if the id doesn't exist.

+## 9. Delete a document
+In addition to add a product we want to be able to delete a product.